ErDmKo/exchange/README.md

 # Currency exchange app

-This is some abstract app which implement currency exchange functionality.
-You have some pockets whith money and you can change balanse this pockets by exchanging it to other.
-You can use any dirrection.
-Stack pReact, Redux, Typescript.
+This is an abstract app which implements currency exchange functionality.
+You have a few pockets with different currencies and you can exchange one to another.
+Stack includes pReact, Redux, Typescript.

 ## How to install
 ```